Lifestyle brand: Psychology

 It is important for an organisation to understand its brand's role among consumers.
 To achieve this, an organisation must use the following aspects of the lifestyle brand model.

 Brand categorisation

 This is defined as a consumer sorting products or brands into categories, based on their past experiences with that brand.
 It is used to avoid confusion, as consumers may be overwhelmed when comparing one product with an extensive range of other brands of the same product.
 Categorisation helps consumers evaluate the quality of the product.
 For example, a consumer may choose to purchase an Apple iPhone over a Huawei mobile phone, as they may believe that the iPhone has a better camera quality.

-Brand affect
+Brand effect

 This aspect is defined as the effect or influence a brand may have upon an organisation and its consumers.
 For example, Whole Foods can affect a consumer by going the extra mile to offer organic foods products that suit that particular consumer's needs.